JesusSalinas/K6-Performance-Tests/README.md

 * [Dependencies](#dependencies)
 * [Reports](#reports)
 ## Resume
-The main aim of this project is to
+The main aim of this project is to share the K6 backbone and basic examples about how to implement K6 Performance Tests.
+We use the Todoist API as reference, you can find it in the following: [link](https://developer.todoist.com/guides/#developing-with-todoist)
 ## Pre-requirements
 * To have installed a node version [managment](https://github.com/nvm-sh/nvm)
 * To have installed the ``v16.11.1`` node version or higher